jonlpersson/ed-latimore/site/_posts/2022-10-27-my-experience-using-topical-finasterideminoxidil-spray.md

 Most of these side effects are also caused because of one of the inactive ingredients in the combination topical solution, propylene glycol.
 These symptoms usually go away within several days.
 Other possible side effects include headache, nausea, and rash.
 Those are also short and hardly severe.

-Generally speaking, topical finasteride & minoxidil spray is well tolerated and has a safety profile that's nearly identical to the placebo.&nbsp;
+Generally speaking, topical finasteride & minoxidil spray is well tolerated and has a safety profile that's nearly identical to the placebo.

 {% include widgets/summary.html id="Coaching-Call" %}